Death of Elisa Lam: Elevator video

 On February 13, after another week with no sign of Lam, the LAPD released a video of the last known sighting of her taken in one of the Cecil's elevators by a video surveillance camera on January 31.
 In approximately two and a half minutes of footage, Lam, alone, makes unusual moves and gestures.
 She appears to press every button on the elevator panel, peers into the hallway, then leaves the elevator at one point while its doors remain open.
 When the doors fail to close after she returns, she leaves; the doors close later.

 The video drew worldwide interest in the case due to Lam's strange behavior, and has been extensively analyzed and discussed.
-It was reposted widely, including on the Chinese video-sharing site Youku, where it accumulated 3million views and 40,000comments in its first 10days.
+It was reposted widely, including on the Chinese video-sharing site Youku, where it accumulated 3 million views and 40,000 comments in its first 10 days.
 Many of the commentators found it unsettling to watch.

 Several theories emerged to explain her actions.
 One was that Lam was trying to get the elevator car to move in order to escape from someone who was pursuing her.
 Others suggested that she might be under the influence of ecstasy or some other party drug, but none was detected in her body.
 When her bipolar disorder became known, the theory that she was having a psychotic episode also emerged.

 Other viewers argued that the video had been tampered with before being made public.
 Besides the obscuring of the timestamp, they claimed, parts had been slowed down and nearly a minute of footage had been removed.
 This could have been done to protect the identity of someone who otherwise would be in the video, either related or not to the disappearance.